Vinifera-Developers/Vinifera/docs/Mapping.md

 Not all tools properly support this feature yet, and may crash or corrupt the map.
 We recommend using the [World-Altering Editor](https://github.com/CnCNet/WorldAlteringEditor) map editor when using this feature.
 ```

+## Local/Global Variabes

+- The game now supports up to 500 local and global variables each.

+- Additionally, variables are now signed 32-bit integer numbers, allowing for greater flexibility during scripting.
+To make use of this feature, use new actions/events.
+Vanilla actions/events will treat 0 as false, and any other number as true.

 ## Campaign Settings

 ### Intro Movie